Extrapolating Single-Treatment Effects Out of Factorial Experiments: Introduction

-Contrary to this common belief, I show that in general, factorial experiments do not produce nonparametric causal inference of certain single-treatment quantities and require additional functional assumptions.
-Intuitively, this is because factorial experiments present a setting where multiple treatments are implemented at the same time, but when researchers are interested in single-treatment quantities, they are devising environments where one treatment is manipulated but all the others might be confounded with the outcome, i.e. other variables might be causing the treatment variable and the outcome at the same time.
-As those cases can only be assessed in trials with single treatments, any extrapolation requires identifiability proofs, which -- I will show -- do not exist for the total nonparametric case.
+However, factorial experiments do not generally support extrapolation to single-treatment effects without additional assumptions.
+For instance, while the average factorial effect for the target population is identifiable, a corresponding average single-treatment effect is only identifiable under additional assumptions.
+Intuitively, this is because factorial experiments present a setting where multiple treatments are implemented at the same time.
+However, when researchers are interested in single-treatment quantities, they are devising environments where one treatment is manipulated but all the others might be confounded with the outcome, i.e. other variables might be causing the treatment variable and the outcome at the same time.
+As those cases can only be assessed in trials with single treatments, any extrapolation requires additional identifying assumptions; in the fully nonparametric case, identification generally fails.